 - Create a sleep schedule.
 This will help you form a sleep routine.
 Keep a record of your sleep patterns, and any sleeping problems you have.
 Bring the record to follow-up visits with healthcare providers.

 - Do not take naps.
 Naps could make it hard for you to fall asleep at bedtime.

 - Keep your bedroom cool, quiet, and dark.
 Turn on white noise, such as a fan, to help you relax.
 Do not use your bed for any activity that will keep you awake.
 Do not read, exercise, eat, or watch TV in your bedroom.

-- Get up if you do not fall asleep within 30 minutes.
-Move to another room and do something relaxing for 30 minutes or until you become sleepy.
+- Get up if you do not fall asleep within 20 minutes.
+Move to another room and do something relaxing until you become sleepy.

-- Limit caffeine, alcohol, and smoking before bedtime.
+- Limit caffeine, alcohol, and food to earlier in the day.
 Only drink caffeine in the morning.
+Do not drink alcohol within 6 hours of bedtime.
 Do not eat a heavy meal right before you go to bed.
-Eat a light snack as directed.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.